Gai yang is Thailand’s most popular Thai grilled chicken recipe

 The traditional way of cooking this butterflied gai yang recipe is quite a chore.
 Four bamboo skewers are tied on both sides of the chicken with a piece of wire to assist in turning the birds while cooking.
 I rarely bother with this and instead use a good strong pair of tongs.

 I used to butterfly chicken by cutting out the backbone.
-In Thailand I noticed that it was done by slicing down the centre of the breasts which is better as the chicken lies flatter on the grill.
+In Thailand I noticed that gai yang was prepared by slicing down the centre of the breasts.
+This works better as the chicken lies flatter on the grill.

-I should point out that when I made this, I cooked two chickens.
+I should point out that when I made this gai yang, I cooked two chickens.
 I was having friends over and one chicken just wasn’t going to be enough.

-The recipe below, however is for one chicken.
+The gai yang recipe below, however is for one chicken.
 If cooking two birds, you will want to double the amount of marinade.